d-bl/GroundForge/README.md

 Maven is much faster but uses JVM while the JS used by SBT is the actual target environment.
 Some classes under `src/test` are suffixed with `Demos` rather than `Spec` these runnable objects create SVG documents in a `target/test` directory for a visual check.

+The tiles page requires Jekyll compilation or deploy on github, For a quicker visual test cycle of the diagrams you can make use of `docs.html` or the pages located in `docs/API`.

 For manual tests with other browsers and devices than your own, you can sign-up (for free, since this project is open source) at
 ![](src/test/resources/BrowserStack.png) [BrowserStack](http://browserstack.com/)